 Which Polarizer Is the Best?

-Good polarizers don’t come cheap, but these animations in this post show you the dramatic effect that they can have on an image.
-It’s a far greater effect than you would ever get by upgrading your lens and camera, which would cost considerably more money than these filters!
+Good polarizers don’t come cheap, but the animations in this post show you the dramatic effect they can have on an image.
+It’s a far more significant effect than you would ever get by upgrading your lens and camera, which would cost considerably more money than these filters!

 A Note On Polarizer Sizing

-Unlike ND filters that are available in both screw-on or square filter types, circular polarizers are only available in the screw-on variety due to the need to be able to rotate them.
-When you buy your polarizer, make sure that you get one fits the largest diameter of lens that you have, and then use step-up rings to adapt that larger filter to your smaller lenses.
-Breakthrough Photography also happen to make the best step-up rings because they use the same knurled brass design that is also part of their filters.
-I’ve wasted time (and money) in the past buying he super cheap aluminum rings that dent, bend and then get stuck on your lens, but I’m now glad to be using these nice brass ones.
-At about $15, depending on the size you need, I think they’re actually excellent value.
+Unlike ND filters that are available in both screw-on or square filter types, circular polarizers are only available in the screw-on variety due to the need to rotate them.
+When you buy your polarizer, it’s a good idea to get one that fits the largest diameter of lens that you have, and then use step-up rings to adapt that larger filter to your smaller lenses.